JetonGjonbalaj/RestaurantMenuApp/readme.md

-This project is something small and lightweight done with Flask.
+This project is a CRUD project including JSON API done with Flask.
 I am doing this to practice my backend skills with python.

 # If you want to try it on your computer